wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Wix Pricing Plans

 [Wix Pricing Plans](https://support.wix.com/en/article/wix-bookings-about-wix-bookings#selling-membership-plans-and-packages)
 are prepaid bundles of services or memberships providing customers access to certain services.
+You can create service packages and memberships that allow customers to purchase bundles of services or recurring access to bookings.